ZainabImadulla/closetly/README.md

 INSERT DEMO HERE

+## Prerequisites

+1. Make sure you have node.js installed

+## Installation

+1. Fork and Clone the Project
+Follow the following instructions in the console/terminal:
+2. cd to client directory within project
+3. run npm install to install all dependencies
+4. run npm start to start front-end server
+5. cd to backend directory within project
+6. run npm install to install all dependencies
+7. run npm start to start back-end server
+8. enjoy closetly!

 ## Built With
 - React.js -> the framework used for front-end development
 - TailwindCSS -> CSS framework used for styling